Kings of the Wyld

 Kings of the Wyld is a 2017 fantasy novel by Nicholas Eames.
-It is the first in the trilogy The Band.
+It is the first in the trilogy, The Band.
 The book is about a retired band of mercenaries that come out of retirement to save the daughter of one member.

 Background

 The novel is Nicholas Eames's debut novel.
-It is the first of three books in the The Band trilogy.
+It is the first of three books in The Band trilogy.
 The series includes Kings of the Wyld, Bloody Rose, and Outlaw Empire.
-The artwork for the books was done by Richard Anderson and cover design was done by Lisa Marie Pompilio.
+The artwork for the books was created by Richard Anderson, and the cover design was done by Lisa Marie Pompilio.

 Synopsis

-The story follows the band of mercenaries called Saga.
+The story follows a band of mercenaries called Saga.
 The characters are likened to rock stars.
-The group includes Clay 'Slowhand' Cooper, 'Golden' Gabe, Ganelon, Matrick Skulldrummer, and Arcandius Moog.
-The characters have all grown old and out-of-shape after decades of living in retirement, but emerge from retirement to save Gabe's daughter, Rose, who is trapped in a city under siege.
+The group includes Clay "Slowhand" Cooper, "Golden" Gabe, Ganelon, Matrick Skulldrummer, and Arcandius Moog.
+The characters have all grown old and out-of-shape after decades of living in retirement, but they emerge from retirement to save Gabe's daughter, Rose, who is trapped in a city under siege.